 The combination of the TruMark Station 5000 and the TruMicro Series 2000 provides an all-around, turnkey solution – the TruMicro Mark 2000.
 It is ideally suited for customers looking for a laser marking unit with picosecond and femtosecond pulses.
 With peak pulse powers of 0.5 MW, these lasers are used for processes where cold material processing is productive even with moderate average powers.

 Whether for structuring, ablating, cutting, or drilling: the laser has become an essential tool in micro-production technology.
 With its short and ultrashort TruMicro pulse lasers, TRUMPF offers innovative solid-state lasers that are tailored precisely to these tasks.
 They make it possible to perform micro-processing with an optimal combination of quality, productivity, and profitability.
 The fiber-based ultrashort pulse lasers in the TruMicro Series 2000 are distinguished by their compact and light design.
+Integrating the laser is made significantly easier by using a laser light cable for ultrashort pulse lasers (LLK-U).
 With their moderate average power they are ideally suited for foil cutting and the ablation of thin layers.

 |Average output power||10 W||20 W|

 |Beam quality (M²)||< 1.3||< 1.3 optional < 1.2|

 400 fs or variably adjustable from < 400 fs - 20 ps

 |Maximum pulse energy||10 µJ Option: 20 µJ and 50 µJ||20 µJ optional 50 µJ or 100 µJ|